maetio/mobile-payment-example/README.md

 * Once you have gotten this far you shold now be able to see the Stripe extensions documention by going on the extensions tab and clicking manage next to stripe.
 * From here they really hold your hand in setting it up, so I recomend looking at the offical docs for getting your firebase and stripe extension connected.
 6. Test stripe connection, by going in the stripe dashboard and creating a product.
 Once you make a product you should be able to see it in FireStore.
+7. Paginating the products from FireStore:
+* Highly recomend looking at the offical pagination [Docs](https://firebase.google.com/docs/firestore/query-data/query-cursorsv) at FireStore.
+As well as looking at our code to get familair with pagination using RTK query.
+*In short, we need to make a hook with RTK query that takes in the the last id of all the items cuurently being displayed, and returns the next items from firebase.
+We also need to make sure we have an initial base case since we will not have data in the begining.
+*Once we get this data we populate a flatlist and add the refresh funtionality to it, by reseting all of the initial parameters to the RTK hook.
+8. adding cart functionality:
+9. Finalizing the cart with stripe:

 ## ⚖️ Development Philosophy
 As an engineer at Maet, **we strive to create elegant features for our fellow developers and our users**.
 We have created the following values that help us in our purpose to build valuable developer tools and delightful user experiences.